SiCL: Silhouette-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change: Introduction

-{ The contributions of the paper are highlighted as follows. \begin{enumerate} \item To the best of our knowledge, this is the first attempt to study the unsupervised long-term person re-id with clothes change.
+\item We propose a silhouette-driven contrastive learning framework for unsupervised long-term person \reid{} with clothes change.
+To the best of our knowledge, this is the first work to investigate unsupervised long-term person \reid{} with clothes change.

-\item We present a hierarchically semantic mask-based contrastive learning framework, in which person silhouette masks are used as semantic prompt and a hierarchically semantic neighbor structure is constructed to learn cross-clothes invariance. \item We conduct extensive experiments on five widely-used clothes-change \reid{} datasets to evaluate the performance of the proposed approach.
-These evaluation results can serve as a benchmarking ecosystem for the long-term person \reid{} community. \end{enumerate} }
+\item We propose to incorporates both person silhouette information and hierarchical neighbor structure into a contrastive learning framework to guide the model for learning cross-clothes invariance feature.

+\item We conduct extensive experiments on six representative datasets to evaluate the performance of the proposed SiCL and the state-of-the-art unsupervised re-id methods.